 This is what gets a lot of bloggers in trouble, and it’s what has Nik Richie facing millions of dollars in potential payouts to plaintiffs.
 His site lets users post photos of others, with comments about the people and the situation.
 A lot of those comments aren’t the sort that I am willing to repeat here — and a lot of the photos aren’t the sort that people would want spread all over the Internet, since they were taken when the person was drunk or otherwise not at their best.
 You can read more about Nik Richie’s situation at the bottom of this blog post.

 One thing to remember here is that defamation is in the mind of the reader and the outcome.
 Intent may (or may not) matter.
 For instance, you might think that what you posted was endearing, funny, cute, and inoffensive.
-But if the outcome is that the person is less employable, or suffers negative consequences, it can be defamatory.
+But if the outcome is that the person is unemployable, or suffers negative consequences, it can be defamatory.
 For example, a court in Nova Scotia yesterday handed down a $425,000 judgement against a U.S. blogger that the court found defamed the owners of a fishing lodge by “incorrectly linking the lodge to a Louisiana political scandal.”

 Right of Publicity